Connecting social justice and literacy

-City Year's 10 core values represent the deepest beliefs and highest aspirations of our organization.
+City Year’s 10 core values represent the deepest beliefs and highest aspirations of our organization.
 We strive to ensure that these values express our culture of idealism, inspire our actions, and inform our decisions on a daily basis.
-They serve as our north star, empowering us to stay true to ourselves through changing times as we strive to achieve our mission.
-Check out all 10 values.
+They serve as our north star, empowering us to stay true to ourselves through changing times as we strive to achieve our mission

 As with many of our organizational values, social justice for all has many layers of meaning and interpretations.
 As we launch into a new school year and deploy this year’s AmeriCorps members into inner-city schools across the nation for a year of service, it is more important than ever to engage in conversation around this important value.

 Last year, in response to events like those in Ferguson, Baltimore and Charleston, City Year San Antonio staff and corps engaged in conversations about large social justice issues like institutional racism, blatant misuse of authority, and societal structures that promote inequality.
 An interesting thing happened as they grappled with these large issues.
 We began discussing and exploring how tutoring for literacy connected to our core value of social justice.

 As a former teacher, and now as a City Year instructional coach, I am most interested in how our society talks about literacy.
 Many argue that literacy is the foundation for educational, social, and economic success.
 Still, others argue that literacy, or the lack of it, is the foundation for educational, social, and economic failure.
 This idea that literacy is both the root of the problem and simultaneously the key to addressing social justice issues actually led to the coining of a new word: literacisation.